Do You Tip Tattoo Artists? – How Much to Tip a Tattoo Artist

 If you’re getting a tattoo, plan to tip anywhere from 10 to 20 percent.
 You can base the actual amount either on your budget or on the quality of service you felt you received (where you would tip 10 percent as your baseline and go up to 15 or 20 percent for exceptional service).
 Anything less can be a bit insulting; anything more is unnecessary.

-And stick to a standard cash tip.
-If you think your tattoo artist would love your hardcore band’s t-shirt or the glass skull decorations you sell as a side hustle, you can go ahead and give them one.
-But only if you give it as a gift, not a tip.
+Remember, stick to a standard cash tip.
+If you think your tattoo artist would love your hardcore band’s t-shirt or the glass skull decorations you sell as a side hustle, you can go ahead and give them one, but only if you give it as a gift, not a tip.

 Tipping a tattoo artist is not mandatory, but if you instantly fall in love with you ink, I think they deserve it.